Vertical Gardens – What Has Been Driving Plants up the Wall?

 Choose the plants

-As with any other type of gardening, you have to choose the plants based on the weather conditions – such as temperature variations, sun exposure, shade, humidity, winds and draughts.
+As with any other type of gardening, you have to choose the vertical garden plants based on the weather conditions – such as temperature variations, sun exposure, shade, humidity, winds and draughts.
 If you’re installing an exterior green wall, think about whether it will be outdoors year-round.

 Plants are inserted into the outer layer of the fabric by making a horizontal cut in the material and inserting the plant.
 The root ball needs to have as much soil as possible to help prevent root rot.
 With a staple gun, make a semicircle around the root ball by inserting three to five stainless-steel staples to attach the fabric to the plastic sheeting of the frame, creating a secure envelope for each plant.